Philadelphia Surgical Errors Lawyer

 Often, the only way to obtain medical records is to have a Philadelphia surgical error attorney request these records on your behalf.
 To do so, you will have to file a HIPPA medical record release authorization.

-While Pennsylvania law gives two years from the date of the injury to file a lawsuit, you may be able to prove that you could not have been reasonably aware of the injury until a later date, which is considered the date of discovery.
+While state law gives two years from the date of the injury to file a lawsuit, you may be able to prove that you could not have been reasonably aware of the injury until a later date, which is considered the date of discovery.

 If the “discovery rule” applies, the statute of limitations clock starts ticking on the date you found out about the harm suffered.